imthosea/celestialgdx/README.md

 ### Changes
 - Nuke everything except desktop LWJGL3 backend
 - Remove tests
-- ANGLE is now always included with the LWJGL module
 - LOTS of code cleanup
 - Update to Java 21
 - Lwjgl3Application addLifecycleListener/removeLifecycleListener is no longer thread safe